ThematoSoup/Holi-Theme/README.md

 All you need to do is head to Appearance > Customize, change color scheme in Colors section and optionally change header image in Header Image section.
 Enjoy.

+This theme and all bundled resources, like WordPress, are licensed under the GPL.
+Use it to make something cool, have fun, and share what you've learned with others.

 [1]: http://thematosoup.com